 Judy has extensive experience at senior levels in government leading the strategy, policy and operational management of workplace health and safety and in strategic policy and planning roles in the vocational education and training system and child safety.
-Judy has been employed by the Queensland Resources Council for the last 8 years and is currently the Deputy Chief Executive and Director, Community and Safety.
-She is also a Trustee Board Director of MineSuper and served for 9 years as a Director on the Board of Deaf Services Qld.
+Judy has been employed by the Queensland Resources Council since 2012 and is currently the Deputy Chief Executive and Director, Community and Safety.
+She is also a Trustee Board Director of MineSuper and served for 9 years as a Director on the Board of Deaf Services Queensland.

 Kerriann has worked in the field of industrial and mental health social work since 1999.
 She has overseen the development and operations at a number of industrial advisory programs for vulnerable people including Working Women Queensland, Young Workers Advisory Service and Domestic Violence Work Aware.
 Kerriann is a Branch Councillor with the Social and Community Services Division of The services Union and works as a workplace consultant and educator in the public and not-for-profit sectors.

 Sarah Morris is Executive Manager – Strategy and Finance at TUH Health Fund.
 Sarah has held senior and executive positions with several organisations across defence services, finance, insurance, resources and professional services industries.
 She is a former state and national councillor of the Governance Institute of Australia and is the current WorkCover Risk and Audit Committee Chair.